Communication

 The town hall is only the opening.
 What you send afterward matters as much as what you said in the room.

-For Gold Mine: Send the detailed analysis.
+For Natural Gold Mines: Send the detailed analysis.
 The appendix they wanted.
 The evidence behind the decisions.
 A written document they can review at their own pace.

-For Blue Ocean: Send a personal note from leadership to the teams that were recognized.
+For Natural Blue Oceans: Send a personal note from leadership to the teams that were recognized.
 Make the human stories real beyond the stage.

-For Green Planet: Send the strategic context.
+For Natural Green Planets: Send the strategic context.
 A brief document connecting this quarter's results to the direction of the organization.
 Where we are, where we're going, how it connects.

-For Orange Sky: Send the action items.
+For Natural Orange Skies: Send the action items.
 What changed after the town hall?
 What decisions were made?
 What happens next?
 Three bullet points.

 Same town hall.
 Four follow-ups.
 Every approach feels served.